garethflowers/docker-svn-server/README.md

 ### Creating a new Repository
 Use `svnadmin create` within your container to create and manage respositories.

-To create a repository called `new-repo` in `some-svn-server` container, use the following:
+To create a repository called `new-repo` in container `some-svn-server`, use the following:
 ```sh
 docker exec -it some-svn-server svnadmin create new-repo
 ```